 FINANCE COMMITTEE

 This committee oversees the monetary health of CNS.
-This includes 1) monitoring current payables and receivables; 2) helping formulate and monitor the annual budget; 3) develop and approve financial policies and procedures; 4) participate in strategic/longer-range planning for the synagogue; and special projects (such as the evaluation of solar panels)
+This includes: monitoring current payables and receivables, helping formulate and monitor the annual budget, develop and approve financial policies and procedures with a focus on strategic, longer-range planning for the synagogue and other special projects, as they arise.

 CHAIR